 Issue 3 \$8.2m shortfall in funding of land acquisition and construction for the North- South road corridor.
 Nor any commitment it will be a State road.
 Legacy The North-South road corridor has no nexus to the rezoning area and does Property's not meet IPART requirements for inclusion in the draft OHN CP.
-The only response requirement for the Orchard Hills North rezoning is to implement an appropriate mechanism that protects this corridor, which is achieved through the 'future transport corridor' notation.
+The only requirement for the Orchard Hills North rezoning is to implement an response appropriate mechanism that protects this corridor, which is achieved through the 'future transport corridor' notation.
 Council The TMAP identifies that part of the North-South road corridor is required to officer support the rezoning area.
-The draft OHN CP submitted by Legacy has not comment correctly reflected the outcomes of the TMAP and must be amended. on Loggov's The implementation of the 'future transport corridor' notation through the LED Legacy's response The implementation of the 'future transport corridor' notation through the LEP amendment would not guarantee a commitment from State Government to response acquire the necessary land or construct the roadway. acquire the necessary land of construct the roadway.
-For Council to ensure that the area is future-proofed, to support this Planning Proposal a State VPA must be executed that includes the dedication of land for the outer 2 lanes of the north-south road corridor, including a construction commitment.
+The draft OHN CP submitted by Legacy has not comment correctly reflected the outcomes of the TMAP and must be amended. on Legacy's The implementation of the 'future transport corridor' notation through the LEP response amendment would not guarantee a commitment from State Government to acquire the necessary land or construct the roadway.
+For Council to ensure that the area is future-proofed, to support this Planning Proposal a State VPA must be executed that includes the dedication of land • for the outer 2 lanes of the north-south road corridor, including a construction commitment.
 There is still a financial risk relating to the construction of the road corridor.
 Legacy property and two other major landowners have indicated a commitment to dedicating the land for the corridor, which still needs to be discussed and negotiated.
 Therefore, the remaining financial risk would potentially be half this amount as it relates to the construction component only and not the land component.
 Council officers will continue to work with the proponent and TfNSW to understand the full extent of the costs associated with the construction.